 Google even ran a study that showed both types of ads to shoppers made them 90 percent more likely to go to the retailer’s website.
 This is a testament to the fact that some shoppers use their eyes to make purchasing decisions while some focus more on product specifications.

-The ideal approach is using both Google Shopping and Search ads to drive your conversion rate and sell more units.
+Both Google Shopping and Search Ads have their advantages and use cases.
+The ideal approach is using both to drive your conversion rate and sell more units.